EAISI/discover-projects/ames-housing/README.md

     (1) Using a URL to AmesHousing.csv on GitHub

-    (2) Loading a local copy of AmesHousing.csv on your computer.
+    (2) Loading a local copy of AmesHousing.csv from your computer.

 b.
 Load 'Neighborhood names.xlsx' and merge the two-column table with the Ames Housing data.
 What does 'Neighborhood_full' enable you to do?

 ## Exercise 2 - Descriptive statistics
 ### Data Understanding (continued)

 a.
-Which variables are numeric?
+Which variables are numerical?
 And which are strings?
 How many variables do we have of both types?
 How many observations do we have?
-Suggestion: Split the original data in a data frame containing the numeric data and a data frame containing the string data.
+Suggestion: Split the original data in a data frame containing the numerical data and a data frame containing the string data.

 b.
 How many missing values do each of the variables have (variable completeness) and what are the variable types?
 Is `SalePrice` complete?
-And what other, missing-like values do we observe in the string data?
+And what other, missing-like values do you observe in the string data?
 What different behavior do you observe using the `read_csv()` function from both Pandas and Polars and using the default settings?
 Create a frequency table of missing data per variable.

 c.
-Conduct descriptive/summary statistics for numeric variables (e.g., mean, median, std, and range) and for string variables (e.g., number of unique values, mode, and their frequency)
+Conduct descriptive/summary statistics for numerical variables (e.g., mean, median, std, and range) and for string variables (e.g., number of unique values, mode, and their frequency)

 ## Exercise 3 - Impute missing data